Judge finds cabby 65% liable in car crash that killed NUS undergraduate, in civil suit by surviving passenger

 The other driver, who was going straight and speeding before crashing into the cabby who made a discretionary right turn, was assigned 35 per cent liability.

-Justice Aedit Abdullah ruled that the plaintiff, a surviving passenger who was not wearing a seatbelt, bore no liability.
+Justice Aedit Abdullah ruled that the plaintiff, a surviving passenger who was accused by the defendants' lawyers of not wearing a seatbelt, bore no liability.
 Damages to be paid will be assessed at a later date.

 Mr Ting, then a first year university student, was in Yap's cab with three friends Ms Kathy Ong, Mr Zon Lim and Mr Lim Jin Jie - on the way to NUS' Tembusu College on the night of Apr 19, two years ago.